Afro-Venezuelans: Religion

+also known as Mount Sorte, near Chivacoa, Yaracuy.
+The religion involves possessions, drumming, healing ceremonies, and others.
+Birongo is an Afro-Diasporic spiritual practice from Venezuela that originates from Kongo religion with influences from Vodun and Isese.
+The spiritual practice is mostly done by concentrated Afro-Venezuelan populations, especially those in Barlovento and Southern Lake Maracaibo.
+Practitioners heal patients using herbs and other paraphernalia and invoke saints through trance possession and the occasional animal sacrifice.

 The influx of Cuban immigrants after the Cuban Revolution in 1959 has encouraged the establishment of the Afro-Cuban religion Santería among Venezuelans of all cultural and socioeconomic backgrounds.
 Although this is a predominantly urban phenomenon, African influences in Venezuela continue to evolve through a dynamic and continuous migration of cultural practices and forms.

 Religious practitioners

 Organized as they were around patron saints, Black cofradías were not simply social organizations, but also religious ones.
 Some cofradías were subdivided into separate "societies" that had distinct responsibilities.
 Sojo (1986) reports that in Barlovento, for example, each day of Holy Week had a separate society that was in charge of maintaining the holy images and ritual ceremonies associated with the respective day.
 In preparation, members would practice celibacy, abstain from consumption of alcohol, and perform various ablutions before "dressing" the saintly image.

 Since colonial times, magico-religious societies have also existed, employing various forms of brujería, or "witchcraft".
 In Afro-Venezuelan communities, as in the rest of Venezuela, there is belief in brujos (sorcerers), who can cast spells and cause various forms of daño (harm).
 Fear of mal de ojo ("evil eye") against children is particularly common.
 Curanderas are sought for their knowledge of herbal medicines, which are used both in combatting illness and counteracting daño.
 In Barlovento, healers are sometimes called ensalmadores and are particularly respected for their ability to divine the future as well as to find lost objects and people.